stevendwood/html5-dropzone/README.md

 ```
 Using the dropzone attribute on an element passed to the dropzone function will automatically cancel any dragover events where the data being dragged matches the dropzone specification.
 The above example will work on Internet Explorer as well despite the custom type used in the setData call.

-If you don't like the dropzone attribute or prefer to use unobtrusive JavaScript :
+If you don't like the dropzone attribute or prefer to use unobtrusive JavaScript, you can use the dropzone function :

 ```javascript
 dropzone(document.querySelector("#trashcan"), "move s:text/x-paper");